Best Pregnancy Safe Tinted Moisturizer (Updated 2026 Guide)

 CAUTION

 Talc is a mineral used in powders and cosmetics.
 Has concerns about asbestos contamination and should be avoided in genital areas.
-A mineral with concerns about asbestos contamination in some sources.
-While cosmetic grade talc is regulated, many pregnancy safe brands exclude it as a precaution.
+A mineral powder with concerns about potential asbestos contamination.
+Many clean beauty brands now use talc free formulas.

 avobenzone